keithbuhler/keithbuhler.github.io/slideshows/business5virtue.md

 ### 6. Ethics is not just about actions but about the whole of life.

-Dilemmas are important.
+Ethical dilemmas are crucially important in Utilitarianism and Deontology.

-But dilemmas are not *as important* as daily life.
+In virtue ethics, dilemmas are still important, but not  *as important* as daily life.
 Daily life is about setting priorities, pursuing them, and thinking long-term.

 The primary question is: "how should I live?"
 What kind of life should I live?